benswift/benswift.github.io/_posts/2021-05-11-moving-to-the-school-of-cybernetics.md

 Cybernetics](https://3ainstitute.org) (SoCy) in the ANU College of Engineering and Computer Science (CECS).
 I'll finish out my teaching this semester in the [School of Computing](https://cs.anu.edu.au) then I'll make the move in July.
-For those not familiar with the ANU org chart or acronymicon, multiple _Schools_ make up a _College_ (so I'm moving Schools but staying within the College).
+For those not familiar with the ANU org-chart or acronymicon, there are multiple _Schools_ in each _College_ (so I'm moving Schools but staying within the same College).

 I'm really excited by the prospect of designing educational experiences in/around/through the [new